Mushroom Bruschetta with Brie cheese and Truffle Oil

 What goes best on brie

-If you’re looking for other combinations that goes well with Brie cheese, it’s fair to say that Brie cheese pairs not only with Mushrooms, it is often paired with a variety of accompaniments including crackers, bread, fruit, nuts, and jams.
+If you’re looking for other combinations that go well with Brie cheese, it’s fair to say that Brie cheese pairs not only with Mushrooms, it is often paired with a variety of accompaniments including crackers, bread, fruit, nuts, and jams.
 Some popular options include:

 - Crackers: plain crackers, water crackers, or whole grain crackers.